matanox/clojure-tutorial/readme.md

 Other than facilitating Java and javascript interop, clojure is not object oriented.
 Object Oriented Programming is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
 But we can use any Java object as shown above, thus possessing an immediate leverage of virtually any Java library out there.

-Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can seamlessly use javascript native functions and javascript libraries.
+Similarly to Java interop, we can seamlessly use javascript native functions and javascript libraries.
 For example:
 ```clojure
 (.log js/console "Hello World!") ; accessing stuff available in javascript global scope
 (js/console.log "Hello World!")  ; same, using further-sugared form
 ```
+Of course, calling javascript from clojure code is only possible when we have our project set-up to transpile some of our sources to javascript and serve them from a web-server.
+We call such a setup [clojurescript](https://github.com/clojure/clojurescript), and describe how to quickly accomplish such setup  [later on](reactjs-a-match-made-in-heaven).

-#### using data structures
+### using data structures

 Apart from list expressions denoting calls and Java invocations (as just discussed), clojure has syntax for data structures, as follows.
 These are the basic data structures that you have and use in clojure.
 You can read about their data access performance characteristics over the Internet, but basically you'd not bump into special surprises if these types sound familiar: